 “They made all these modifications, and I liked this guy more and more.
 He was bending over backwards,” he said.
 “At the end of the day, I dropped my Workhorse™, and I bought this.”

-“It’s all modified for what you need.
-Anatol was willing to modify it to meet my needs.
+“My equipment was modified and Anatol was willing to modify my equipment to meet my needs.
 That’s why I’m with Anatol.
-And (that level of service) continued after the sale,” Derboghosian said.
+In addition, Anatol’s level of service and training continues well after the sale,” DerBoghosian said.
 “I bought them.
-It just so happened that with them came some good equipment.
+It just so happened that with Anatol came good equipment.
 That’s what really sold me.
 They put their mouths and money where my requests were.
-They never said ‘no’ or ‘we can’t’ or we ‘won’t.’
-They addressed everything I requested.”
+They never said ‘no’ or ‘we can’t or ‘we won’t’.
+They merely addressed everything I requested!”

 “I don’t know what more anyone would want to know.
-I don’t know why you wouldn’t want to buy from these people.
-They really care,” Derboghosian said.
+I don’t know why you wouldn’t want to buy from Anatol.
+They really care,” DerBoghosian said.